Skip to main content

 • macOS

-5. Install and configure the gateway on the host of the deployment end based on the installation method displayed below.
-After the configuration is completed, the connection diagram on the right side of the page changes from to .
+5. Follow the displayed installation method to install and configure the gateway on the deployment host.
+After the configuration is complete, the connection diagram on the right changes from Waiting for the local gateway to launch... to The local gateway is connected successfully.

-6. Click on , select the desired data source in the pop-up window, and proceed to Step 2.
+6. Click Create Datasource, select the data source to add in the dialog, and proceed to Step 2.

-1. On the page, configure the parameters according to the table below.
+1. On the Create Datasource page, configure the parameters in the table.

 Parameter